ietf-wg-asdf/SDF/sdf.md

 Name references that point outside the current SDF definition file need to contain curie prefixes.
-These then reference namespace declarations in the namespaces section.
+These then reference namespace declarations in the namespaces block.

 For example, if a namespace prefix is defined: